helloDesign/simple-mind/web/src/pages/Doc/en/introduction/index.md

 ## Repository Catalog Introduction

-1.`simple-mind-map`
+1.`simple-mind`

 This is a mind map library that is framework-agnostic and can be used with frameworks such as Vue and React, or without a framework.

 2.`web`

-This is an online mind map built using the `simple-mind-map` library and based on `Vue2.x` and `ElementUI`.
+This is an online mind map built using the `simple-mind` library and based on `Vue2.x` and `ElementUI`.
 Features include:

 - [x] Toolbar, which supports inserting and deleting nodes, and editing node